thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 tags: updates
 author: Lee Fastenau
 ---
-A while back, someone on the [Apple II subreddit](https://www.reddit.com/r/apple2/comments/1qsi4f2/comment/o2vrffy/) asked me to break down how the [Fifteen Puzzle](/programs/2024/04/13/fifteen-puzzle.html) two-liner works.
-I thought it might make for a fun blog post, so here we go.
+About a minute ago, someone on the [Apple II subreddit](https://www.reddit.com/r/apple2/comments/1qsi4f2/comment/o2vrffy/) noted how hard the [Fifteen Puzzle](/programs/2024/04/13/fifteen-puzzle.html) two-liner is to understand.
+I offered to break it down.
+I was planning to do some chores around the house anyway, and this sounded way more interesting.
+So here we go.

 <!--more-->

 ## The Code

-First, let's look at the code in its original, compressed glory:
+First, let's look at the code in its original, obfuscated glory:

 {% capture source_code -%}
 0POKE184,21+(Z=0)*84:POKE50,63+192*(N=P):R%=N/4:HTAB3*(N-R%*4)+1:VTAB2*R%+1:A$=STR$(T(N))+"   ":?MID$(A$,1+(N=P)*2,2):RETURN:Z=1:HOME:DIMT(16):FORN=0TO15:T(N)=N:NEXT:N=INT(RND(1)*14)+1:T(N)=N+1:T(N+1)=N:FORN=0TO15:GOSUB0:NEXT